nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Batch Retry {{since '10.2'}}

-AuditLogWriter uses a computation with a batching and retry mechanism that allows to tolerate up to 2 minutes of unvailability of the audit backend.
+AuditLogWriter uses a computation with a batching and retry mechanism that allows to tolerate up to 2 minutes of unavailability of the audit backend.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25341](https://jira.nuxeo.com/browse/NXP-25341).